cardano-foundation/CIPs/CIP-0096/README.md

 ### On-chain Metadata Properties

 `subject`: Identifier of the claim subject (i.e dApp).
 A UTF-8 encoded string.
+The `subject` value needs to be the same as the one used for registering the DApp as per [CIP-0072](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0072).
+CIP-0072 gives no requirement or even recommendations on how to fill this value.

 `type`: The type of the claim.
 This is a JSON object that contains the following properties: